 My best mate of 15 years just... disappeared.
 No explanation.
 Stopped replying.
 Blocked me on everything.
 Turns out she thought I'd said something about her boyfriend (I hadn't).
 By the time she realised, I'd already planted 30 trees in her name.
 We're mates again now.
 The trees stay.

-"Fifteen trees for 15 years of friendship nearly binned over nothing.
+"A micro forest established for the 15 years of friendship nearly binned over nothing.
 She laughed when I told her.
 Said she deserved it.
 Forest's doing great."

 @Priya.
 19 (Birmingham)